Creating your first campaign? If so be sure to complete these steps first:

 - Add a campaign description.

-Step 2: Target Campaign
+Step 2: Choose recipients

 Choose a group from the dropdown list.
 If you want to create a group that you don't see you can create a new custom group.
 Information on how to do that is here: Utilizing Groups in Elevate Security

 At this time you can only choose one group at a time.
-The first 500 users will show in the preview box to the right.

 Once you have the correct group you can click 'Continue'.